Updated on: 2/26/2019

-Anton Yelchin, best known for his role as Ensign Pavel Chekov in the 2009 Star Trek reboot, was found pinned to a brick pillar and security fence by his car.
-Investigators believe that he was on his way to a rehearsal when he stopped in his driveway and stepped out of his car; the car rolled backwards and pinned him to the pillar.
+Anton Yelchin, best known for his role as Ensign Pavel Chekov in the 2009 Star Trek reboot, was found pinned by his car to a brick pillar and security fence.
+Evidence suggests that he was on his way to a rehearsal when the single-vehicle car accident occurred, and investigators believe he stopped in his driveway and stepped out of his car; the car rolled backwards and pinned him to the pillar.

 The 2015 Jeep Grand Cherokee that pinned Yelchin was a model that had been recalled by Fiat Chrysler for a gearshift issue.
 The confusing design of the gearshift could accidentally cause drivers to leave the car in neutral, thinking that it was actually in park.
 The problem is the result of an unusual lever design which returns to a center position instead of staying in a unique position for each gear; a driver must look at the light on the shifter, not the position of the lever itself, to see which gear they are in.